 With more than 287 days of sunshine each year, you can bet there are going to be plenty of outdoor things to do in Long Beach and fabulous gay events which take advance of the amazing weather.

 Beach days and cycling is popular, but equally so is laying by the pool, exploring the wonderful arts scene of Long Beach or just heading to one of the (seemingly) all-day happy hours.
-If you plan to get a lot done car hire in Long Beach is a very affordable option and popular to see more far-flung attractions.
+If you plan to get a lot done, car hire in Long Beach is a very affordable option and popular to see more far-flung attractions.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Long Beach during the day!
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will simply want to check out the top things to see in Long Beach during the day!

 However, if you’re someone who can’t sit still, we have put together a few of our other things to do in this gay paradise that are sure to keep you busy!